 All land to which the Scheme applies to is required to provide contributions for affordable rental housing as a condition of development consent.
 A monetary contribution required to be made under the Scheme is to be paid at the time specified in the condition.
-This will generally be as follows:
+Contribution payments will be required at the subdivision certificate stage prior to the release of the subdivision certificate.